pluresideas/pluresideas.github.io/index.md

 ### Notification for changes to project’s dependencies

 I investigated options for notifications when project’s dependencies change so that we know when to initiate a process for approving these changes.
-The approval process is outside of the scope of code reviews.
+The approval process is outside the scope of code reviews.

 I added a new job to the project’s GitLab CI pipeline file, `.gitlab-ci.yml`.
 This job only executes when `package.json` or `package-lock.json` change as part of a `git push` to GitLab.
 The notification is implemented as a call to a Slack’s Webhook.
 The Slack's Webhook URL should not be shared or committed to the code base.
 For production, use GitHub's custom environment variables for storing the URL.